Jeep Wrangler SUV review

 All things considered, it’s inside where the Wrangler has improved most thanks to a complete redesign.
 The dashboard still looks traditional thanks to its straight lines and chunky buttons, there’s an upright driving position, and the steering wheel now adjusts for reach and rake to aid comfort.
 Materials are more expensive and tactile, but still look rugged enough to cope with a coating of dust.

 There’s also a touchscreen measuring seven or 8.4-inches depending on trim, with connections for your smartphone and sat-nav, along with compatibility for Apple CarPlay and Android Auto in the larger two sizes.
 The Wrangler’s designers have clearly thought about what fans of the vehicle want to see, including auxiliary plugs at the bottom of the fascia to make adding accessories, such as extra lights easier.
+It falls short of offering the same level of quality as the Defender, however, which feels more upmarket and has a more advanced infotainment setup.

 One of the Jeep’s most unique quirks is the option to take off its doors and fold down its windscreen, features that link right back to its ancestors and tie in with the outdoor lifestyle Jeep expects its owners to associate with the car.
 Every Wrangler has its own toolkit, with just four bolts that need to be removed to drop the windscreen.
 Unclipping the doors is simple thanks to handles under the armrests, and there’s a spot under the boot floor to keep the door pins, bolts and straps safe.